 The Six - Nation Commission set up to settle the differences between Congo Kinshasa and Congo Brazzaville met in Kinshasa last week.

-The Six - Nation Commission set up to settle the differences between Congo Kinshasa and Congo Brazzaville met in Kinshasa last week.
+Background: The Six - Nation Commission set up to settle the differences between Congo Kinshasa and Congo Brazzaville met in Kinshasa last week.
 It was set up last month after a meeting in the middle of the Congo River between President Mobutu of Congo Kinshasa and President Bgouabi of Congo Brazzavilla.

 The main task facing the Commission has been the settlement of differences between the two Congos, with a view to restoring diplomatic relations severed in October 1968 after the executation in Kishasa of Pierre Mulele.